ameliacode/OpenGLES_Introduction/Exercises/Chapter 08-Image Texturing.md

 #### 5.

-Reference: Anisotropic Filtering (deals with non-isometric footprint)
+Reference: Anisotropic Filtering (deals with non-isotropic footprint)

 #### (a)